Why Pre-College in

 Explore concepts from the classroom in the real world.
 Each summer is different, but you might:

-You share a furnished room in a student guesthouse with other CET students.
+You share a dorm or apartment with other CET students.
 A group leader or resident advisor lives in the same building and plans regular activities and outings for you and your peers.
 Your housing is in a quiet neighborhood that has everything you could need within walking distance—grab a snack at a corner store, buy ingredients to cook dinner from the local grocer, or even just stretch your legs at a nearby park.
 And then enjoy an easy and quick commute to Griffith College, where your classes are held.

 Learning to share a space with new people and live without the comforts of home is a big adjustment.
 And on top of tackling college coursework, a foreign culture, and a new language…you’re in for a summer of learning.
 But with round-the-clock support from on-site staff and your new community abroad, you’ll go home ready to take on any challenge that comes your way.